The invisible waste behind our laptops and smartphones | DW | 21.12.2020

 "The waste we deal with as consumers is a tiny percentage of the overall waste — only about 2 to 3% of it," said Josh Lepawsky, author of a book on the global impact of making digital technology.

-Hidden in the difficult to trace processes of resource extraction, manufacturing, transportation and electricity production is the bulk of the world's waste – that generated to make the stuff we buy.
+Hidden in the difficult-to-trace processes of resource extraction, manufacturing, transportation and electricity production is the bulk of the world's waste — generated to make the stuff we buy.

 This is especially true for electronics, which is the world's fastest growing trash stream and one of the largest sources of invisible waste.